 The SITA bus drops you off right at the Sorrento train station, conveniently.
 Purchase your ticket to Naples for 7 euro, and immediately board the train!
 As this is a commuter style train, it is packed and significantly less comfortable – so get a seat early!
 The train ends at the same station you need to get to Rome.

 Here we ran into some problems with delayed trains, so once again it majorly benefited us that we did not buy our tickets beforehand.
 At this point, you know what to do.
 Check the time-table boards and go to the appropriate train company’s office to purchase your one-way ticket!

 To get back to the airport you are able to catch another SIT bus by the Termini station.
 Again, you can pay cash at the bus or buy your ticket online.
 If you are traveling at a busy time, get there early to line up and consider buying your ticket in advance as people with pre-purchased tickets get priority.
 Buses run to both Ciampino and Fiumicino so make sure you are getting on the correct bus.

 I hope this post helps you plan a smooth trip to the Amalfi Coast!
-Next up on my Italy bucket list is a day at Cinque Terre.
+As for me, my next trip to Italy will include a day at Cinque Terre.
 For friends with a week’s worth of time, check out these spot-on 7 day itineraries.
 Your wine goals, pizza fantasies, and dreams of Italian villas and cliffsides are about to come true.
 Cheers, friends!